Ranked #13 in Empire (UK) magazine's "The Top 100 Movie Stars of All Time" list. [October 1997]

 His ashes were scattered in Tahiti and Death Valley.

-He died in 2004 at the age of 80, from obesity, pulmonary fibrosis, diabetes, cardiac failure, and an enlarged liver suggesting cancer.
+He died in 2004 at age 80, from obesity, pulmonary fibrosis, diabetes, cardiac failure, and an enlarged liver suggesting cancer.

 His Sacheen Littlefeather controversy at the Oscars resulted in the Academy setting stricter rules that nominees cannot send someone else to accept the award onstage or address the audience, and only the presenter is allowed to accept on the winner's behalf.
 Exceptions are made in the case that the honoree genuinely could not attend due to illness or death.

 One of four multiple acting Oscar winners whose wins were all in Best Picture Oscar winners (the others being Dustin Hoffman, Gene Hackman and Mahershala Ali), with his and Hoffman's being both for in the lead category.
 Two of Jack Nicholson's three acting Oscars were in Best Picture winners.